kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Determining which corrections have been addressed and which still require attention requires manual comparison of successive proofs.
     </td>
     <td>
-      The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of annotations for the current chapter, showing their status, allowing filtering by status and providing direct navigation to the corresponding location in the layout.
+      The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of annotations for the current chapter, showing their status, allowing filtering by status and providing direct navigation to the corresponding location in the layout where a current anchor exists.
     </td>
   </tr>
 </table>